 Graduate Program Overview

 We offer Master of Science and Doctor of Philosophy degrees in Earth Sciences with areas of specialization in Geography and Geology.
 Both areas stress independent thesis research with some supporting course work.
 All diplomas will say Earth Sciences, regardless of specialization.
 We strongly recommend that prospective students learn about the research interests of the faculty and contact potential research advisors directly.
-Admission into the department of Earth Sciences is only in the fall semesters, however requests can be made for spring or summer admission.
+Admission into the department of Earth Sciences is dominantly in the fall semesters, however requests can be made for spring or summer admission.

-If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by February 1.
+If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by February 1, for fall admission.